October is Breast Cancer Awareness Month

 Breast Cancer Awareness & Prevention Resources

-“There is a 1 in 8 chance that a woman in the United States will develop breast cancer.
-This also means there is a 7 in 8 chance she will never have the disease.” – American Cancer Society, cancer.org
+“There is a 1 in 8 chance that a woman in the United States will develop breast cancer.” – American Cancer Society, cancer.org

 “Some breast cancer risks can’t be controlled, like your age or having a family history of breast cancer, but there are ways you can reduce your risk.” – Planned Parenthood & Centers for Disease Control & Prevention